 RHCSA Rapid Track course (RH199)

-Learn essential Red Hat Enterprise Linux 8 tasks and methods in a condensed format
+Learn essential Red Hat Enterprise Linux configuration, administration, and maintenance in a condensed format

 Course content summary

 - Package management with new repository structure and appstream modules

 - Create storage devices, volumes, and file systems, including Stratis storage management

 - Configure network services and security